harsithagali/AI_Disk_Cleanup_Recommender/README.md

 ### Limitations

 * Does not automatically delete files.
-* Rule-based recommendations only.
+* Rule-based recommendation engine.
-* Duplicate file detection is not implemented.
+* Duplicate file detection not implemented.
 * Does not analyze file content.
 * Performance depends on folder size.

 ---

-## 11. Demo Video Link
+## 12. Demo Video Link

 Demo Video: